This post contains affiliate links. Read the full disclosure here

 DIFFICULTY: 1 (EASY)

-Starting a VA business should be easy due to the high demand for VAs.
-Plus, the skills you need to become a VA can be learned online.
+It is easy to start a VA business and the skills you need to become a VA can be learned online.
+What may be challenging is finding your dream clients.

 12. Start a Tutoring Business